ALS Society-Brain Canada grant aids work into protein clumping in ALS

 Share article via email

-An illustration of coins multiplying as trees sprout from the ground.
+A money grows on trees illustration shows coins multiplying as trees sprout from the ground.

 Researchers at the University of Waterloo will use a CA$125,000 (about $93,000) grant from the ALS Society of Canada and Brain Canada to better understand how proteins become misplaced in cells and build into the toxic clumps that mark amyotrophic lateral sclerosis (ALS).